-Hermit crab can be a great choice for aquariums.
-But many times we get different problems and different shell-related questions like why is my hermit crab out of its shell and not moving?
+Hermit crabs can be a great choice for aquariums.
+But many times we get different problems and different shell-related questions, like, why is my hermit crab out of its shell and not moving?

 Let’s diagnose your pet crab.